Shruti733/Election_Analysis/README.md

     Loop through rows of data
-        Extract the `county name` from each row Increment the `number of votes` saved in the dictionary with `county name` keyby 1 if the current row holds data for `county name`
+        Extract the `county name` from each row Increment the `number of votes` saved in the dictionary with `county name` key by 1 if the current row holds data for `county name`
     Loop End
     ```